andybalham/blog-source-code/blog-posts/easy-lambda-custom-metrics-part-2.md

-# Application observability with custom metric alerts
+# Creating custom metric alarms with CDK

 ## Overview

-In the first post in this series (https://aws.hashnode.com/lambda-custom-metrics-aws), we looked at how we can use the [`aws-embedded-metrics`](https://github.com/awslabs/aws-embedded-metrics-node) npm package to easily generate custom metrics from our Lambda functions.
+In the [first post](https://aws.hashnode.com/lambda-custom-metrics-aws) in this series, we looked at how we can use the [`aws-embedded-metrics`](https://github.com/awslabs/aws-embedded-metrics-node) npm package to easily generate custom metrics from our Lambda functions.
 In this post, we will look at how we use these custom metrics to add alerting to our applications.
 We will do this through Infrastructure as Code (IaC) using the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/), so that we ensure the appropriate alarms are in place whenever our application is deployed.

-The code for this post is ready to be cloned, deployed, and run from my [GitHub repo](TODO).
+The code for this post is ready to be cloned, deployed, and run from my [GitHub repo](https://github.com/andybalham/blog-source-code/tree/master/embedded-metrics-2).

 ## TL;DR
-TODO
+* Use the `Metric` class to reference metrics in CDK code
+* Use `Metric` instances to create alarms
+* Use `setDimensions` to only log the dimensions you specify

 ## The application

-Our application is a [step function](TODO) that consists of two Lambda functions that make calls to external APIs, followed by a Lambda function that persists the results.
+Our application is a [step function](https://aws.amazon.com/step-functions/) that consists of two Lambda functions that make calls to external APIs, followed by a Lambda function that persists the results.
 If calls to either of the external APIs fails, then the error is caught and handled by a Lambda function that records a custom metrics indicating that an error occurred.

 ![Loan Processor step function diagram](https://cdn.hashnode.com/res/hashnode/image/upload/v1647163151800/aUH-p_9L9.png)

-Our challenge is to use CDK to add a [CloudWatch alarm](TODO) to notify us when an error has occurred.
+Our challenge is to use CDK to add a [CloudWatch alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) to notify us when an error has occurred.

 ## Outputting the metric